viticm/plain/README.md

 ## Simple project. ##

-Many developers will confused use this framework, this project will tech you quick use it.
+Many developers will confused use this framework, this project will tech you quick start.

 The project: